voicebase/voicebase-docs/docs/how-to-guides/categories.md

 VoiceBase runs the categories when the recording is processed, and returns a boolean result where a 1 equals a match for the category definition and 0 when it does not match.

+Categories are especially useful as a discovery tool when used in conjunction with the Analytic Workbench available in your VoiceBase [account](https://app.voicebase.com/app/workbench).

+Categories are created using VoiceBase's proprietary query language, VBQL.
+For a step-by-step guide to syntax and best practices, the VBQL documentation is available for VoiceBase customers [here](https://app.voicebase.com/static/media/Getting_Started_With_VoiceBase.770cd9e8.pdf).

 ## Adding a category

 To define or update a category, make a `PUT` request against the `/definition/categories/{categoryName}` resource.